Wine Clubs (and Online Stores) for Connoisseurs

 French & Italian Wine Collectors' Clubs by Roscioli

 Ships to the US twice per year (April and late October), and are paid in four quarterly installments.
 Shipping is included in the stated cost.

-Each wine is selected by a well-known restaurateur in Rome (the only middleman is an importer who receives Roscioli shipments and then redirects them to you).
+Each wine is selected by a well-known restaurateur in Rome who ships directly to you (via US Customs).

 Aged Cabernet Series by The California Wine Club